 Activities

 Depending on where you stay; there are several activities in this barren landscape.
-Visit shipwrecks that scatter the coastline or a Seal colony; game drives to see desert-adapted wildlife such as elephants, giraffes, and lions.
-Jackals and brown hyenas scour the shore for washed-up seals or fish.
-Birdlife is also prolific and you should most certainly pack your binos for Rüppell’s korhaans and Benguela long-billed larks.
+Visit shipwrecks that scatter the coastline or a seal colony.
+Enjoy game drives to see desert-adapted wildlife such as elephants, giraffes, and lions.
+Jackals and brown hyenas scour the shore for washed up seals or fish.
+Birdlife is also prolific.
+You should most certainly pack your binos for Rüppell’s korhaans and Benguela long-billed larks.
 Further toward the coast, you should also be able to spot Tractrac Chats, as well as Jaegers and Skuas around the seal colonies.
 The most fun is sliding down the huge dunes.
 Or sitting atop the 4×4 vehicle and sliding down – it’s a fantastic feeling.

 Cape Cross Seal Reserve